Ad – This post is in collaboration with Kärcher. All opinions and thoughts are of course our own!

 - Makes watering your garden almost maintainance free

 - Doesn’t come with instructions – after installing it, we realized why, as it really is so easy and pretty much self explanatory.

-Do you have a veggi patch?
-How to you keep on top of garden maintainance?
+Do you have a veggie patch?
+How do you keep on top of garden maintenance?
 Do you have a system for watering your garden?